joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 # Running on the Nibbler HPC Cluster

 These notes describe how to run **`variable-taxon-mapper`** and its accompanying multi-GPU llama.cpp backend on the [Nibbler HPC cluster](https://docs.gcc.rug.nl/nibbler/cluster/).
-Most steps are portable to other SLURM-based clusters with similar restrictions (no root access, shared home quotas, temporary SSD storage under `/groups/.../tmp02`).
+Most steps are portable to other SLURM-based clusters with similar restrictions (no root access, shared home quotas, temporary storage under `/groups/.../tmp02`).

 ---